zj6882917/LuaCWC-LuaAutoComplete/README.md

 	})

-now instances the object:
+Now instances the object:
 'local obj = ClassName.New()'

-if you input "obj.", this plugin will find the corresponding class and show its member (property1, property2)
+If you types "obj.", this plugin will find the corresponding class and show its members (property1, property2).

+Sometime plugin cannot identify the class of the object because of intricate parameter passing.There are some syntax to solve this problem.

+	local obj = parameter --[type:ClassName]
+types "obj." you can see the list of completion at the sublime text editor cantain its members.

+	function ClassOther:ClassFunc() --[return:ClassName]
+		return something
+	end

+	local classOther = ClassOther.New()
+	local className = classOther:ClassFunc()
+types "className." you can see the list of ClassName members too because ClassOther:ClassFunc() defines ClassName as return Class.